 Typically if the nozzle on the extinguisher is plastic it is cheaper to buy a new extinguisher.
 If the nozzle is metal or you’re not sure of the serviceable life of the extinguisher a local fire safety company will assist you.

 We have numerous volunteer opportunities for people who do not want to be a firefighter.
-Please visit our Open Positions page for more information.
+Please visit our Recruitment page for more information.

 Carbon monoxide is about the same weight as air.
 Please follow the manufactures instructions on placement and mounting.